Sistemo v0.6.0: Web Dashboard

 Start the daemon and open http://localhost:7777/dashboard/ in your browser.
 On first visit, you'll create an admin account.
 After that, sessions are managed with JWT tokens.

 Pick an image from the registry, a Docker image, or a URL.
 Set CPU, memory, and storage.
 Click deploy.
-The VM starts in seconds, same as the CLI.
+The machine starts in seconds, same as the CLI.

 In-browser SSH terminal